Company Reg. No. 23002/059/060

 Cost (per person):

-• Autumn (Sept–Nov): USD 100 for the first 7 days + USD 15/day afterward
+• Autumn (Sept–Nov): USD 100 for the first 7 days + USD 15/day afterwards

-• Winter–Summer (Dec–Aug): USD 75 for the first 7 days + USD 10/day afterward
+• Winter–Summer (Dec–Aug): USD 75 for the first 7 days + USD 10/day afterwards

-Where to Get It: Only through a licensed trekking agency in Nepal.
+Where: Only through a licensed trekking agency.

 3. Annapurna Conservation Area Permit (ACAP)